WattageGuy/IoT-Intercom/README.md

         mqttc.publish( "printed", "Received by device" )
 ```

 The code below is what turns on the LED and make the buzzer sound.
 Only one syntax is needed to be used to turn on the LED as shown in the first row in code below.
-The code in the for loop is what plays all buzzer tones, in this case msg is played which is defined eralier in the code, this contains all the frequencys thats going to be sent to the buzzer.
+The code in the for loop is what plays all buzzer tones, in this case msg is played which is defined earlier in the code, this contains all the frequencies thats going to be sent to the buzzer.

 ```
 ledPin.value(1) # Turns LED on